busrasariguzel/what-i-learned-in-week-2/README.md

     * `**` = power of
     * `%` = remainder(if its 0, it's an even number.)

+  ---

 ### `Dev Tools`
 This was one of the most interesting thing we learned this week.
 We used dev tools to change the coding of Ebay.(temporarily change of course)
 I used this trick to change an important news in a turkish newspaper and my parents were shocked :))))
 * Command + option + j

+---
 ### `Ugly Webby`
 It was a great project to be creative.
 We used css to make a webpage as ugly as possible!
 I had so much fun doing this project.
 I also learned a lot about putting images,changing backgrounds and text color.

 ### `Copy Kitten`
 I did not like this assignment at all.
 We were supposed to use css to make our table, header and button similar to the images we had.
 I struggled while doing this assignment but I learned a lot about CSS.
 I was not able to complete the assignment and my table did not look like the one on the picture at all but at least I tried!

+---
 ### `Copy Calico`
 This assignment was much more fun than the Copy Kitten.
 We used css to make a webpage that is similar to another webpage.
 It was very time consuming, but I was able to practice css a lot.
 It was more helpful for me compare to Copy Kitten.
 I struggled with header the most.
 I think it looked similar but I need to work on the spacing and tables more in the future.

+---
+### `Boxes CSS`